CloudFred1010/Secure-Investigations-Platform-/docs/architecture.md

-# System Architecture\n\nDescribe components and architecture diagram here.
+# Architecture
+Placeholder for system architecture.
+Will be finalised once infrastructure and CI/CD are implemented.